Federal Pell Grant

 FSEOG (Federal Supplemental Educational Opportunity Grant) is a federal grant awarded to undergraduate students with exceptional financial need.
 The FSEOG is a campus-based, gift aid award and does not need to be repaid.
 Federal Pell Grant recipients with the highest need eligibility receive priority consideration for an FSEOG award.
 Award amounts range from $100 to $400.
 Funding is limited for the FSEOG award and therefore will be awarded on a first come first served basis to those that qualify.

-Although students receive direct notification from PHEAA regarding their conditional eligibility for a state grant, the Financial Aid Office is required to review each conditionally eligible student in accordance with PHEAA guidelines regarding eligible programs (certificate and diploma programs are not state grant eligible), enrollment, and academic progress (grades, credits completed, remedial classes, and online classes).
-Once the Financial Aid Office has determined a student has met all eligibility requirements for the PHEAA State Grant; the student will be notified through an award notification email and their myPEAK.
+Although students receive direct notification from PHEAA regarding their conditional eligibility for a state grant, the Financial Aid Office is required to review each conditionally eligible student in accordance with PHEAA guidelines regarding eligible programs (certificate and diploma programs are not state grant eligible), enrollment, and academic progress (credits completed and remedial classes).
+Once the Financial Aid Office has determined a student has met all eligibility requirements for the PA State Grant; the student will be notified through an award notification email and their myPEAK.